 The Utility widget can be used to assign a name to a calculated cell, or to make it invisible.

-You insert a Utility widget by clicking the Utility widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Utility widget by clicking the Utility widget in the Widgets tab in the SpreadsheetConverter task pane.
 Utility cells in a form or calculator are always locked for user input in order to preserve the contents.